 Historians and commentators have hotly debated their reasoning.
 Was it simply an insatiable effort to grab military glory?
 Perhaps so, although one must also consider the political climate of the time, which was steeped in Machiavellian intrigue and strong-arm jostling.
 From Stalin’s perspective, the Polish edifice was crumbling at a rapid pace and it was only a matter of time before Tukachevsky stole the limelight with the inevitable capture of Warsaw.
 Tukachevsky was affiliated with Stalin’s bête noire, Leon Trotsky, Lenin’s heir-apparent and the Red Army’s supreme commander-in-chief.
 It was Trotsky who had given Tukachevsky command of the 5th Army in Siberia the year before, setting him on the path to ascendancy that culminated in the Polish campaign.

 With the support of Yegorov and Budyonny, Stalin was determined the Konarmiya should seize whatever prizes were in reach and do so with haste.
-While not on the scale of capturing Warsaw, taking Lwów and possibly Krakow (Poland’s spiritual heart) would still rank as prestigious victories.
+While not on the scale of capturing Warsaw, taking Lwów and possibly Krakow - one of Poland's ancient seat of power - would still rank as prestigious victories.
 Besides, few people would bother arguing about disobeyed orders once the dust had settled and the victory laurels were being handed out.
 The worst outcome was for the Konarmyia and its commanders to be considered little more than Tukachevsky’s supporting wing.

 Stalin unleashed the First Cavalry Army in late July.
 It sallied forth from Równe at a rapid pace, pushing well beyond the supply lines.
 The Red Cossacks were forced to pillage or, in the party language, ‘expropriate’ rations from villages and market towns.
 Pilsudski considered Budyonny’s enterprise akin to a modern-day Mongol horde.
 ‘Cavalry covering great distances almost without organising its rear; men and horses living off the country like locusts… such cavalry, I say, constituted as an independent army [seemed] then, and still seems to me to be, strategically speaking, a nonsensical conception.’
 Nonetheless, Pilsudski later recognised the Konarmiya’s fearsome reputation had eroded Polish morale.
 ‘Budienny’s* cavalry became a legendary invincible force in the eyes of our troops, which lacked the necessary preparation to deal with it.
 The further one went from the front, the more powerful and irresistible was the effect of this unreasoning fear.’